LaunchPlatform/bq/README.md

 ## Features

-- *Super lightweight*: Under 1K lines
+- **Super lightweight**: Under 1K lines
-- *Easy-to-deploy*: Only rely on PostgreSQL
+- **Easy-to-deploy**: Only rely on PostgreSQL
-- *Easy-to-use*: Provide command line tools for processing tasks
+- **Easy-to-use**: Provide command line tools for processing tasks
-- *Customizable*: Use it as an library and build your own worker queue
+- **Customizable**: Use it as an library and build your own worker queue
-- *Native DB operations*: Commit your tasks with other db entries altogether
+- **Native DB operations**: Commit your tasks with other db entries altogether without worrying about data inconsistent issue

 ## Why?